This page includes information for family day care services to manage bushfire risks.

 Approved providers must ensure that their provider and service contact details including after hours and emergency contact details are up to date at all times, and especially before the fire season.
 In some districts, the fire season may extend from October to April.

 Emergency contact details include: the name of emergency contact person, landline phone number, mobile phone number and email address.
-Services can update their details online via:
+Services can update their details online via the NQAITS system.

 The Department of Education and Training is the Regulatory Authority in Victoria.